MHaurel/mhaurel/README.md

-### Hi there 👋
+### Hi there / Bonjour 👋

+Proud to be a **french** student, proud to be **me**

 > EDUCATION 🧑🏻‍🏫

 - I'm currently enrolled in a Mathematics and Computer Science Applied to Human and Social Sciences specialized in Cognitive Sciences BSc.
-- My real aim is advanced AI (Deep Learning) and its application to concreate world problems and that's why I'm heading towards a NLP MSc. starting from the next year.
+- My real aim is advanced AI (Deep Learning) and its applications to concrete world problems and that's why I'm heading towards a NLP MSc. starting from the next year.

 > HOBBIES & INTERESTS 🌌